sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

 3. Use menu item <span style="color: brown">File → Using the BIOSIG interface</span>.
 The Biosig toolbox ([biosig.sf.net](http://biosig.sf.net)) contains
 links to functions to read other EEG data formats in Matlab.
 EEGLAB might install the BIOSIG plugin if you do not have it installed already.
 If the function does not return an error, your file will be imported.

 4. Use menu item <span style="color: brown">File → Manage EEGLAB extensions</span> and search for plugins (use the magnifier on the top right corner).
-Use the name of the amplifier you are using for example.
+Use the name of the amplifier you are using, for example.
 Once the plugin is installed, call the newly created sub-menu item in <span style="color: brown">File → Using EEGLAB functions and plugins</span>.

 In 90% of the cases, the solution above will import the EEG data file.
-If it does not work, then the rest of this page contains documentation on how to import other file formats.
+If it does not work, then the rest of this page contains documentation on importing other file formats.

 Acquiring EEG data from within EEGLAB
 --------------------

 EEGLAB and LabStreamingLayer (LSL) are tightly tied as they both originated at the SCCN laboratory at UCSD.
-By installing the [*lsl_app_MatlabViewer*](https://github.com/labstreaminglayer/App-MATLABViewer/) extension, a menu item <span style="color: brown">File → Matlab LSL Viewer</span>, not only allow to vizualise EEG LSL streams available on the network (Mac and Windows) but also to record them as EEGLAB .set data files.
-Note that this extension only allows to record one stream at a time.
+By installing the [*lsl_app_MatlabViewer*](https://github.com/labstreaminglayer/App-MATLABViewer/) extension, a menu item <span style="color: brown">File → Matlab LSL Viewer</span>, not only allows visualizing EEG LSL streams available on the network (Mac and Windows) but also to record them as EEGLAB .set data files.
+Note that this extension only allows recording one stream at a time.
 To fuse streams, record data as XDF using the LabRecorder python application, and import the XDF file in EEGLAB using the Mobilab plugin.

 List of supported Data Formats
 --------------------

 The [plugin](https://sccn.ucsd.edu/eeglab/plugin_uploader/plugin_list_all.php) page contains all import plugin.
 Search for a given file extension or amplifier name.
-The same list of plugins is available through the EEGLAB plugin manager by invoking menu item <span style="color: brown">File → Manage EEGLAB extensions</span>.
+The same list of plugins is available through the EEGLAB plugin manager by invoking the <span style="color: brown">File → Manage EEGLAB extensions</span> menu item.
 If you encounter any problem with a plugin, we suggest you contact the plugin authors.
 Plugins also often have their own documentation.

-Some rare EEGLAB plugins might not be available on the EEGLAB plugin manager, and might be instead distributed as zip file by amplifier manufacturer.
+Some rare EEGLAB plugins might not be available on the EEGLAB plugin manager and might be instead distributed as zip file by amplifier manufacturers.
 If you do not see a plugin for your data format, ask your EEG amplifier manufacturer.

 Data import plugins and custom import
 --------------------

 ### Importing data using command line mexSload of BIOSIG

-Note that BIOSIG has functions to import raw data in Matlab but also separate functions, programmed in C, to import data.
-These functions can be interfaced in Matlab through the **mexSload** function.
+Note that BIOSIG has separate C functions to import data.
+These functions can be interfaced in Matlab through the *mexSload* function.
 There is no graphic interface for that function.
-However, you may using the **mexSload** function to import data on the Matlab command line, then use the documentation in the next section to import the Matlab array into EEGLAB.
+However, you may use the *mexSload* function to import data on the Matlab command line, and then use the documentation in the next section to import the Matlab array into EEGLAB.

 ### Importing a Matlab array